sungchol3/kokoa-clone/README.md

 # Kokoa clone of my project

-Learning for Normas codes class
+Learning for Nomad coder's class
+You can learn kokoa clone lecture in https://nomadcoders.co/kokoa-clone/